Different corporate structures

 Companies are established by adoption of adequate articles of association, i.e. Memorandum of Association at LLCs, or Statute at joint stock companies.
 Articles of association have different compulsory elements depending from the type of entity being registered, including but not limited to determine the company’s name, registered address, prevailing business activity, management, division of loss and profit etc. Branch offices and representation offices are established by adoption of a decision by the foreign founder.
 Note that the registration of the companies, branch offices and representation offices at the Central Registry has a constitutive effect, and entities are considered as established only after the Central Registry issues the Certificate of Incorporation.

 Registration agents – Since the beginning of 2014, the procedure for registration of a new company, branch office or representative office in North Macedonia is carried out by appointed registration agents via the electronic system administered by the Central Registry.
 The list of authorised registration agents is published on Central Registry’s web site.
 Authorized accountants and attorneys at law may qualify to act as registration agents.
 The latest amendments of the relevant law provide that if natural persons fulfil certain conditions, they can submit registration applications through the system for e-registration of the Central Registry, without the assistance of registration agents.

 The law prescribes that the required time for incorporation in most cases is up to five business days from the date of submitting of the complete appropriate documentation.

-Opening of a non-resident bank account is a pre-condition for establishment of a representative office in Macedonia.
+Opening of a non-resident bank account is a pre-condition for establishment of a representative office in North Macedonia.
 Regarding companies and branch offices, the choice of bank should only be determined during the incorporation procedure, while the activation of the bank account is carried out only after the Central Registry completes the registration of the entity.